superfly/docs/rails/the-basics/sidekiq.html.md

 ## Deploy and test

-Once multiple processes are configure in the `fly.toml` file, deploy them via:
+Once multiple processes are configured in the `fly.toml` file, deploy them via:

 ```cmd
 fly deploy